-Between November and December 2018, the City will be hosting two public engagement events to share the draft expressway plan.
-Drop-in to see how your feedback was used in the development of the draft plan and provide input on the plans for transit, pedestrians and cyclists.
+In November and December 2018, the City hosted two public engagement events to share the draft expressway plan.
+Previous feedback was used in the development of the draft plan and provided input on the plans for transit, pedestrians and cyclists.

 Project Update - November 2018

 Following a motion from the Urban Planning Committee, the City has developed a draft expressway plan for Terwillegar Drive.
 An expressway is a high-capacity, relatively high-speed roadway which includes widely spaced signalized intersections.
 The draft plan includes improvements to address community priorities and previous direction from City Council, including:

 - Widening the road to 4 lanes in each direction

 - Widening of existing signalized intersections with consideration for Smart Adaptive Smart Signal Controls